Leonard Beeker

 In the meantime the sheriff was rounding up the barrel of wine.
 About sixteen natives were gathered about the spigot when he drove in sight but all made a quick retreat when they saw the sheriff coming.

-11. Obituary: Journal and Courier: obituary of Clyde R. Beeker on 6 Aug 1937 in Lafayette, Tippecanoe, IN, USA.
+11. Obituary: Journal and Courier: obituary of Clyde R. Beeker on 6 Aug 1937 in Lafayette, Tippecanoe, IN.
 2 Clyde R. Beeker, 58, of 924 North Eighth street, died Friday morning at 1:55 o'clock, after an illness of 14 months.
 Born at Battle Ground, May 3, 1879, he was married to Estella Evans, who died in 1915.
 He was a barber in Battle Ground for several years, coming to Lafayette 10 years ago.
 Recently, he operated a barber shop at Sixth and Salem streets.
 He was a member of the Masonic and K. of P. lodges, of Battle Ground, and the Eagles lodge, No. 347, also the International Barbers' Union.
 He leaves a daughter, Mrs. O. P. Jones, of Denver, Colo.; a son, Norman Beeker, of Detroit, Mich., and a brother, George Beeker, of Hebron.
 Friends may call at the Bradshaw funeral home after 6 o'clock Friday evening.
 Services will be held there Sunday at 2 p. m.; Rev. J. A. Lord, of St. Paul's M. E. church, officiating.
 Burial in the Battle Ground cemetery.

-12. Occupation: barber on 6 Aug 1937 in Lafayette, Tippecanoe, IN, USA.
+12. Occupation: barber on 6 Aug 1937 in Lafayette, Tippecanoe, IN.
 7

 Sources